flaurida/laurails/README.md

 ### Example Usage

 To create a controller for a corresponding model, add the file name to the [controllers folder](./app/controllers).
 Be sure to require the model file at the top of your controller file (improvement on this coming soon).
+As in Rails, you will be able to render and redirect within controller actions.
+You can also set flash errors that will be accessible within your views.

 You may also create a folder with the Rails convention naming in the [views folder](./app/views/).
 For example, if your controller is named HedgehogsController, add a folder called "hedgehogs" to the views folder.